 What sets the book Intensity apart is the total deep dive into the character’s psyche.
 You’ll know what makes Chyna and the killer Edglar tick, and you’ll understand what brought them to that night, whether it be Chyna’s hopeful and moral worldview or Edglar’s nihilistic sadism.
 Each of them is explored in great depth.
 Despite spending time on them, the pacing never drags down, with great action scenes to complement the mental warfare and deadly cat and mouse dynamics.

-Follow every step of Chyna’s harrowing encounter, if you dare, as gripping action, suspense, and of course, Intensity await you in this page-turning ride.
+Follow every step of Chyna’s harrowing encounter, if you dare, as gripping action, suspense, and of course, Intensity awaits you in this page-turning ride.

 8. Strangers (1986)